textpattern/textpattern.github.io/administration/index.md

 # Textpattern administration

-The back end of Textpattern is where administrators, and other [users](https://docs.textpattern.com/administration/users-panel) having sufficient [privileges](https://docs.textpattern.com/administration/user-roles-and-privileges), build site architecture, configure behaviour, develop content, and create presentation. (excluding what might need done via the web or database servers).
+The back end of Textpattern is where administrators, and other [users](https://docs.textpattern.com/administration/users-panel) having sufficient [privileges](https://docs.textpattern.com/administration/user-roles-and-privileges), build site architecture, configure behaviour, develop content, and create presentation (excluding what might need done via the web or database servers).

 **On this page**: